 We have to knock down and fold up all the voting booths.
 We have to stuff all the bagged, sealed ballots back into the voting machine and lock it up.
 We have to take this pile of paperwork and put it in this envelope for the city.
 We have to take that pile of paperwork and put it in that envelope for the county.
 We have to take down all the signs.
 We have to sign a whole bunch more things.

 Finally, about 9pm the closing procedure and checklist is complete.
-The Chairman takes the stuff and heads for City Hall to give them the vote tally.
-Forevermore, when I see that line on the election returns that says “85% of precincts reporting” I’ll think of the Chairman on the steps of City Hall, being attacked by the news media and the campaign pollsters as he tries to deliver the vote tally to the City Clerk.
+The Chief Inspector takes the memory sticks and other documentation and heads for City Hall to give them the vote tally.
+Forevermore, when I see that line on the election returns that says “85% of precincts reporting” I’ll think of the Chief Inspector on the steps of City Hall, being attacked by the news media and the campaign pollsters as he tries to deliver the vote tally to the City Clerk.